 Reopening Work Continues at Granite Gorge and Tenney Mountain

-The New Hampshire ski areas are planning to operate for the first time since 2020.
+The New Hampshire ski areas haven't operated since the COVID-19 shutdown in 2020.

 Reopened in 2003 on the site of the former Pinnacle ski area east of Keene, Granite Gorge perhaps peaked around 2011, when a chairlift was in operation with snowmaking and night skiing.
 Financial and equipment struggles resulted in operations being limited to surface lifts in recent years.
 Granite Gorge last operated as a surface lift ski area on March 8, 2020, as chairlift service ceased in 2018.
 Owner Fred Baybutt passed away unexpectedly in early August 2020, leaving the future of the ski area in doubt.
 Granite Gorge did not operate during the winters of 2020-21 or 2021-22.

 Granite Gorge hit the auction block on June 3, with Granite Gorge Partnership acquiring the defunct area for $430,000.
 Following the winning bid, the local group of investors referenced a "shared desire of returning winter and summer activities to Granite Gorge in a safe and inclusive manner" and plans for "lift repair, snow making, grooming and various other facility upgrades, with the goal of returning winter and summer operations as soon as reasonably possible."